 1. Green kit kat, the current favourite

-Sage or forest green tiles in a kit kat format are everywhere right now, and for good reason: the vertical lines add height, the colour works with timber and stone benchtops, and the texture softens flat pack cabinetry.
+Sage or forest green splashback tiles in a kit kat format are everywhere right now, and for good reason: the vertical lines add height, the colour works with timber and stone benchtops, and the texture softens flat pack cabinetry.
 See the kit kat range for the full palette.

 2. White subway with dark grout

 The most affordable transformation in the book.
 Classic white subway tiles with charcoal grout give definition and hide everyday marks better than white on white.
+Browse the full white splashback tiles range for gloss, matt and handmade looks.

 3. Splashback to the ceiling